Iran accuses Saudi warplanes of attacking its embassy in Yemen

 A growing diplomatic dispute between Riyadh and Tehran triggered by Saudi's execution of a prominent Shi'ite cleric has damaged the outlook for any resolution to the conflict in Yemen, where a coalition led by Saudi Arabia has been fighting the Shi'ite, Iran-allied Houthi movement.

-In Washington, White House spokesman Josh Earnest said the United States has received conflicting reports about the Iranian Embassy in Sanaa and was still collecting information to determine what, if anything, happened to the building.

-A Sanaa resident went to the embassy on Thursday and reported no damage but said some shrapnel was strewn nearby.
+A Sanaa resident went to the embassy on Thursday and reported no damage but said there was some shrapnel strewn nearby.

 Saudi coalition spokesman Brigadier General Ahmed Asseri said coalition jets carried out heavy strikes in Sanaa on Wednesday night to target missile launchers used by the Houthi militia to fire at Saudi Arabia.

-He said the coalition would investigate Iran's accusation and added that the Houthis had used civilian facilities including abandoned embassies.
+He said the coalition would investigate Iran's accusation and added that the Houthis has used civilian facilities including abandoned embassies.

 Asseri said the coalition had requested all countries to supply it with coordinates of the location of their diplomatic missions and that accusations made on the basis of information provided by the Houthis "have no credibility".